From Volume XII of "The Pennsylvania German", originally published in 1912.

 Hillorious Bender and his grandchildren, Janet Lange Bender and John McRae

 (courtesy of David Bender).

-As stated in the introduction to Bender's profile here, it is very seldom that I'm afforded such access to the life, lineage and history of one of the people I'm going to write about.
-Because of the extensive correspondence with David about the life of his interestingly named great-grandfather, Hillorious Kester Bender now has the substantial write-up that I had initally envisioned doing for him back in July 2011.
-Again, many thanks to David Bender for permitting me to use the above mentioned photos, as well as educating me in the interesting lineage of his extended family!!
+As stated in the introduction to Bender's profile here, it is very seldom that I'm afforded such access to the life, lineage, and history of one of the people I'm going to write about.
+Because of the extensive correspondence with David about the life of his interestingly named great-grandfather, Hillorious Kester Bender now has the substantial write-up that I had initially envisioned doing for him back in July 2011.
+Again, many thanks to David Bender for permitting me to use the above-mentioned photos, as well as educating me in the interesting lineage of his extended family!!

 Hillorious Bender's pocket watch (also shown in the above portrait with his grandchildren).